rancher/rke2/docs/hardening_guide.md

 This document provides prescriptive guidance for hardening a production installation of RKE2.
 It outlines the configurations and controls required to address Kubernetes benchmark controls from the Center for Information Security (CIS).

 If RKE2 is run in CIS mode, RKE2 applies a restrictive NetworkPolicy and PodSecurityPolicy.
-The restrictice NetworkPolicy allows for only namespace traffic wit the exception of DNS and applies to `kube-system`, `kube-public`, and `default` namespaces.
+The restrictive NetworkPolicy allows for only namespace traffic with the exception of DNS and applies to `kube-system`, `kube-public`, and `default` namespaces.
 The restrictive PodSecurityPolicy addresses CIS controls defined in section 5.2.
 More details can be found below.

 ## Overview

-This document provides prescriptive guidance for hardening a production installation of RKE2 with Kubernetes v1.18.
-It outlines the configurations required to address Kubernetes benchmark controls from the Center for Information Security (CIS).

 For more detail about evaluating a hardened cluster against the official CIS benchmark, refer to the [CIS Benchmark Rancher Self-Assessment Guide](security_self_assessment.md).